MicrosoftDocs/azure-docs/DevCenter/dotNET/Tutorials/multi-tier-with-storage-3-web-role.md

 3. Open *MessageController.cs* and examine the code.

    Most of the code in this controller is similar to what you saw in the `Subscriber` controller.
 What is new here is code for working with blobs.
-For each message, the HTML and plain text content of the email is uploaded in the form of .htm and .txt files.
+For each message, the HTML and plain text content of the email is uploaded in the form of .htm and .txt files and stored in blobs.

    Blobs are stored in blob containers.
 The Windows Azure Email Service application stores all of its blobs in a single blob container named "azuremailblobcontainer", and code in the controller constructor gets a reference to this blob container: